Lewisia pygmaea: Description

 Lewisia pygmaea is a highly variable species with a wide distribution, and it often hybridizes with other Lewisia species, making identification difficult.
-In general, this is a petite perennial herb growing from a taproot and caudex unit, and producing a basal rosette of several leaves 2 to 8 centimeters long.
+In general, this is a petite perennial herb growing from a taproot and caudex unit, and producing a basal rosette of several leaves 2 to 8 cm long.
 The leaves are narrow but thick and fleshy, blunt-tipped, and linear to lance-shaped.
 The inflorescence is usually made up of a few very short stems each bearing one or more flowers which appear to be sitting on or within the basal leaf rosette.
 Each flower has 5 to 9 white, pink or red petals which may or may not have dark veining or striping.
-The petals are 4 millimeters to 1 centimeter long.
+The petals are 0.4 to 1 cm long.

 Habitat and Range

 Lewisia pygmaea grows in open areas with short turf and in gravelly or rocky soils.
-It can be found naturally growing in Alta., B.C., Yukon; Ariz., Calif., Colo., Idaho, Mont., Nev., N.Mex., Oreg., Utah, Wash., Wyo.
+It can be found naturally growing in Alberta, British Columbia, Yukon, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.